 Attending services for the first time?

-Starting on Sunday, September 12, we will have three worship services every week.
-On Sundays, we have a 9:00 am virtual service on Zoom and a 11:00 am in-person service in our Sanctuary.
+We have three worship services every week.
+On Sundays, we have in-person services at 9:00 am & 11:00 am in our Sanctuary, with a livestream of the 9:00 am service offered over Zoom.
 We offer a virtual Vespers service every Wednesday evening at 7:00 pm.

 - Virtual Vespers each Wednesday at 7:00 pm Mountain Time.
 These short (25-minute) services offer a midweek respite with readings, music, meditation, and prayer.
 Small-group conversations are also offered after each service.